cirex-web/WordKache/README.md

 # WordKache - Save Your Translations
+##Running it
+`build.zip` should have the most recent stable build.
+Simply unzip it and drag it into chrome://extensions (turn on Developer Mode first) to run.

 ## Getting started/If the code doesn't work
 Run ```npm i``` to update/install all dependencies.
 Note that you need nodeJS installed.